New York Archdiocese to close 7 schools

-NEW YORK (WABC) --Archdiocese of New York has announced plans to close seven Catholic schools at the end of this academic year.
+NEW YORK (WABC) --The Archdiocese of New York has announced plans to close seven Catholic schools at the end of this academic year.

 The schools are listed below: